sbarlster/developing/README.md

 # the command line and other tools
 You will spend a lot of time here.
 So it is worth getting familiar and comfortable with a prompt.
-You dont need to be a master, just not scared.
+You do not need to be a master, just not scared.

 # other concepts worth knowing about